surevenir/surevenir-md/README.md

 Inspired by observing tourists in Bali struggling with language barriers and unreliable information when buying souvenirs, we developed **Surevenir**.
 This app serves as a bridge between travelers and Balinese craftsmanship, ensuring informed, meaningful, and fairly priced purchases.

-With Surevenir, users can scan items to uncover their significance, authenticity, and the impact on supporting local artisans.
-Our mission is to enhance travel experiences, promote ethical shopping, support the local economy, and preserve Balinese cultural heritage for future generations.
+With Surevenir, users can scan items to uncover their details with price range and the impact on supporting local artisans.
+Our mission is to enhance travel experiences, promote ethical shopping, support the local economy.

 ---